Scarborough railway station: Service improvements

 The new TPE and Northern franchises, which started in April 2016, were committed to improved service frequencies and rolling stock on both lines – the York route was have two departures per hour instead of the previous one as of December 2019, both operators offering an hourly service as far as York, whilst the Hull line now has an hourly timetable seven days per week.
 The latter was introduced at the May 2019 timetable change, but plans for the York line to go to 2tph have since been put on hold due to lack of available rolling stock.

 Trains to Liverpool were also diverted west of Stalybridge to travel via Manchester Victoria and (reverting to the route they used prior to May 1989).
 The improved service saw a new £7 million train servicing depot built in Scarborough to maintain the rolling stock.
-Since the December 2022 timetable update, trains now terminate in Manchester rather than running through to Liverpool.